mahmud83/Real-Time-Facial-Expression-Recognition/README.md

 You need to have installed following softwares and libraries in your machine before running this project.
 1. Python 3
 2. Anaconda: It will install ipython notebook and most of the libraries which are needed like sklearn, pandas, seaborn, matplotlib, numpy, PIL.
+3. OpenCV
-3. keras
+4. keras
 ## Installing
 1. Python 3: https://www.python.org/downloads/
 2. Anaconda: https://www.anaconda.com/download/
+3. OpenCV: pip install opencv-python
-3. Keras: pip install keras
+4. Keras: pip install keras
 ## Built With
 * ipython-notebook - Python Text Editor
+* OpenCV - It is used for processing images
 * Keras - Deep Learning Library
+* Sklearn: It is a Machine Learning library but here it is used just to calculate accuracy and confusion matrix.
 ## Authors
 * Gaurav Sharma - Complete work